Cycle lengths in graphs of given minimum degree: Introduction

 \begin{theorem}[Gy\H{o}ri et al. \cite{G+23}] If $G$ is an $n$-vertex graph without $(0 \bmod 4)$-cycles, then $e(G)\leqslant \lfloor19(n-1)/12\rfloor$ and the bound is tight for all $n\geqslant 1$, i.e.,

 \end{theorem}

 It follows that all precise values of $c_{\ell,k}$ for $k\leqslant 4$ are fixed, as also shown in Table \ref{tab:clk}.
 However, prior to this work, not too much was known for the value of $c_{\ell,k}$ for large $k$.

-In this paper, we bound the maximum number of edges in a graph that does not contain a cycle of length 0 modulo~$k$ for all $k\geqslant 3$.
-In view of the complete bipartite graph $K_{k-1,n-k+1}$, one can see that the result is tight for every odd $k$.
+In this paper, we bound the maximum number of edges in a graph that does not contain a cycle of length $\ell$ modulo~$k$ for all integers $\ell$ and $k\geqslant 3$.